Basque Country (greater region): Southern Basque Country

 Navarre also holds two small enclaves in Aragon, organised as the municipality of Petilla de Aragón.

 Climate

 The Basque Country region is dominated by a warm, humid and wet oceanic climate.
 The coastal area is part of Green Spain and by extension, the climate is similar for Bayonne and Biarritz as well.
 Inland areas in Navarre and the southern regions of the autonomous community are transitional, with continental Mediterranean climate, with somewhat wider temperature swings between seasons.
 The list only sources locations in Spain, but Bayonne/Biarritz have a very similar climate to nearby Hondarribia on the Spanish side of the border.
-The values do not apply to Donostia-San Sebastián, since its weather station is at a higher elevation than the urban core, where temperatures are higher year-round and similar to those in Bilbao and Hondarribia.
+The values do not apply to San Sebastián, since its weather station is at a higher elevation than the urban core, where temperatures are higher year-round and similar to those in Bilbao and Hondarribia.